 My Nonprofit Reviews

-Review for Front Range Equine Rescue, Larkspur, CO, USA
+Review for Front Range Equine Rescue, Ocala, FL, USA

 I have been volunteering at Front Range rescue every week for many years now, plus I have fostered two of the rescue horses at my own barn.
 I have always been very, very impressed with the ethics and care of the horses.
 I have seen other rescue facilities that were very under par on both ethics and care.
 Hilary who manages the Front Range Rescue does an excellant job of keeping the facility clean in every respect.
 She has a great volunteer crew who clean stalls and freshen water twice a day.
 The horses are very well fed and have excellant shelter.
 I am mostly impressed with her constant medical care of all of the horses.
 She has many professionals working with them, and these horses come in with multiple health and physical issues.
 They are givien immediate attention with whatever they need.
 At the same time, I respect her ability to let a horse be put down if it has unsurmountable problems and suffering.
 She always has the best interest of the horse in mind, and does not need to go to heroic lengths to keep them alive if pain and suffering cannot be relieved.
 I am also very impressed with her standards for adopting a horse out.
 Certain criteria have to be met and Front Range follows up on all adopotions.
 Even foster homes, such as mine, have her constant attention for medical issues, food and supplies.
 Hilary is very accessable whether you are adopting, fostering, or volunteering.
 She also works to restore behaviour and rideability with the horses by the trainers who work with them.
 Safety is a major issue.
 Actually I can't say enough about this organization and its management.
 Even if hard pressed, I could not think of any critcism.
 It really is a model to be put out there for how to manage a horse rescue.

 For the time you spent, how much of an impact did you feel your work or activity had?